Chia-Network/chia-network.github.io/collections/_posts/2022-07-25-upgrading-the-cat-standard.en.md

 **Why is this change happening with Chia asset tokens?**

 The CAT standard was upgraded to CAT2 based on a security vulnerability found by an outside security audit.
-This resulted in an upgrade to the latest Chia wallet app as well as updates that will require all original issuers of CAT1 tokens to reissue their tokens on the CAT2 standard and end of life support for CAT1s.
+This resulted in an upgrade to the latest Chia wallet app as well as updates that will require all original issuers of CAT1 tokens to reissue their tokens on the CAT2 standard and end-of-life support for CAT1s.
 Chia is working with community members to make this process as seamless as possible.

 **Does this change impact Chia Network's security?**

 No. There is no threat to the security of Chia Network technology or the Chia Blockchain.
 The update patched the vulnerability to CAT1.

-**When does the end of life of CAT1 happen?**
+**When does the end-of-life of CAT1 happen?**

-CAT1 is end of life after block height 2,311,760 which is approximately around 17:00 UTC.
+CAT1 is end-of-life after block height 2,311,760 which is approximately around 17:00 UTC.
 This is when the snapshot is taken.

 **How can I check my CAT1 balance at the time of the snapshot?**